An Open-Ended Question: What Good Are Open-End Candle Shades?

 It's not that uncommon after all.
 Long before we had grand electric chandeliers, people hung candles (and later gas lamps) from their ceilings.
 And what did they use to protect their open flames?
-Glass cylinders.
-There are still some people who are really into that vintage fashion lighting who buy glass lamp shades just for their old world wall sconces.
+Glass cylinders and cylinder glass shades.
+There are still some people who are really into that vintage fashion lighting who buy hurricane glass lamp shades just for their old world wall sconces.

-We've seen that people can get incredibly inventive in how they decorate these cylinders, which is of course made easy because of their function as "candle shades" rather than "candle holders".
-For example, here we can see that some creatives used scrap lace to wrap around their candle shades:
+We've seen that people can get incredibly inventive in how they decorate these glass cylinders, which is of course made easy because of their function as "candle shades" rather than "candle holders".
+For example, here we can see that some creatives used scrap lace to wrap around their hurricane candle cylinder glass shades:

-If you find that cylinders are a drab and over used shape, then take a look at our more uniquely shaped candle shades.
-Combined with a base plate, these milk jug shaped candle shades also make interesting terrariums.
+If you find that cylinders are a drab and over used shape, then take a look at our more uniquely shaped hurricane candle shades.
+Combined with a base plate, these milk jug-shaped glass candle shades also make interesting terrariums.